gabriel-ruiz/scorelingam/README.md

     ## [1]  5000 10000

-## Obtain an estimated ordering and time the algorithm
+## Obtain a topological ordering estimate and time the algorithm

 When estimating a topological ordering for the Linear SEM, the possible options for the family argument are ‘laplace’, ‘logistic’, and ‘t’, in